JessicaKagan/Tracker2D/README.md

 Current bugs:
 - Not enough watchful eyes bleeding at the sight of code errors
 - Copies of counters made with the select and paste tools share their counter state until they hit 0
+- Revert tiles are glitchy and sometimes get ignored by the bugs.

 Tracker2D contains some code released under the MIT License.
 The following block of legalese applies to such: